-Accuweather's forecast for November
+Accuweather's forecast for December

 Hi All, we now have a weather station on line at the garden.
 You can view it here.